CruzHacks/cruzhacks-organizer-challenges/README.md

 # CruzHacks Organizer Technical Challenges

-Thank you for putting forth your candidacy for the CruzHacks 2021 organizing team.
+Thank you for applying for the CruzHacks 2022 organizing team.
 We're excited by the possibility of working with you!
 * Please make sure to complete the [organizer application form](https://tinyurl.com/cruzhacks-organizer-app) by **April 26**.
 * Challenge materials are due on **May 1**.
-Our team will review your submissions after the May deadline and let you know what to expect next.
+Our team will review your submissions after deadline and will let you know what to expect moving forward.

 ## Purpose

-If you applied for the Engineering or Design teams, you are required to fulfill an additional technical challenge.
+If you applied for the Engineering or Design teams, you will need to complete an additional technical challenge.
 The purpose of these challenges is to assess your technical skills and give you a preview of the type of projects you might be working on as a part of our team.

 There are a number of traits we look for in prospective engineers and designers.
 We don't expect all candidates to be experienced professionals - far from it.
 Qualities of a successful organizer that supersede technical skills include empathy, teamwork, communication, and accountability.